 Regular tickets and multi-day passes can be bought at any metro stations either from a ticket booth or from the ticket vending machines with cash or card.
 They can also be purchased from many authorized retailers around Montreal.

-If you have a ticket for unreserved seating on the day of the grand prix and are planning an early start, the first train is at 5:30am.
-The last train leaving the circuit is at 1am so there’s plenty of time for hanging around to soak up the ambiance.
+If you have a ticket for unreserved seating on the day of the Grand Prix and are planning an early start, the first train is at 5:30am.
+The last train leaving the circuit is at 1am so there’s plenty of time for hanging around to soak up the ambiance and avoid the crowds.

-There are 4 services that will get you to the circuit in time for the race – starting at 09.35 there is one service every 60 minutes.
-Don’t go any later than 12.35 or you risk missing the start of the race.
-Coming back the last boat is at 18.45.
-Note that there are no ferry services on week days at this time of year.
+There are 4 services that will get you to the circuit in time for the race – starting at 9.35am there is one service every 60 minutes.
+Don’t go any later than 12.35pm or you risk missing the start of the race.
+Coming back the last boat is at 6.45pm.

-Board the ferry at Old Port of Montreal – a few minutes walk from Champ-de-Mars metro station – and hop off at Ile Ste-Helene.
+Board the ferry at Old Port of Montreal – a few minutes walk from Champ-de-Mars metro station.
+If coming from east of the St. Lawrence River you can leave from the port of Longueuil.
+Hop off at Ile Ste-Helene.
 From here it’s a pleasant 10-15 minute walk to the circuit.
-On the opposite side of the river the boat docks at Port de Plaisance.

 It is not recommended to drive to the circuit as no parking is provided and there is little parking in the area.
 Leave the car at home at the hotel or within walking distance of a suburban metro station and hop on the metro to the circuit instead.